WangHelin1997/DCASE-2020-Task1A-Code/README.md

 ## Citation
 If this code is helpful, please feel free to cite the following papers:
 ```
-@techreport{Wang2020_t1,
+@inproceedings{Wang2020,
-    Author = "Wang, Helin and Chong, Dading and Zou, Yuexian",
+    author = "Wang, Helin and Zou, Yuexian and Chong, DaDing",
-    title = "Acoustic Scene Classification with Multiple Decision Schemes",
+    title = "Acoustic Scene Classification with Spectrogram Processing Strategies",
-    institution = "DCASE2020 Challenge",
+    booktitle = "Proceedings of the Detection and Classification of Acoustic Scenes and Events 2020 Workshop (DCASE2020)",
+    address = "Tokyo, Japan",
+    month = "November",
     year = "2020",
-    month = "June",
+    pages = "210--214",
-    abstract = "This technical report describes the ADSPLAB team’s submission for Task1 of DCASE2020 challenge.
-Our acoustic scene classifi- cation (ASC) system is based on the convolutional neural networks (CNN).
-Multiple decision schemes are proposed in our system, in- cluding the decision schemes in multiple representations, multiple frequency bands, and multiple temporal frames.
-The final system is the fusion of models with multiple decision schemes and mod- els pre-trained on AudioSet.
-The experimental results show that our system could achieve the accuracy of 84.5 \%(official baseline: 54.1\%) and 92.1\% (official baseline: 87.3\%) on the officially provided fold 1 evaluation dataset of Task1A and Task1B, respectively."
+    abstract = "Recently, convolutional neural networks (CNN) have achieved the state-of-the-art performance in acoustic scene classification (ASC) task.
+The audio data is often transformed into two-dimensional spectrogram representations, which are then fed to the neural networks.
+In this paper, we study the problem of efficiently taking advantage of different spectrogram representations through discriminative processing strategies.
+There are two main contributions.
+The first contribution is exploring the impact of the combination of multiple spectrogram representations at different stages, which provides a meaningful reference for the effective spectrogram fusion.
+The second contribution is that the processing strategies in multiple frequency bands and multiple temporal frames are proposed to make fully use of a single spectrogram representation.
+The proposed spectrogram processing strategies can be easily transferred to any network structures.
+The experiments are carried out on the DCASE 2020 Task1 datasets, and the results show that our method could achieve the accuracy of 81.8\% (official baseline: 54.1\%) and 92.1\% (official baseline: 87.3\%) on the officially provided fold 1 evaluation dataset of Task1A and Task1B, respectively."
-}
-@misc{wang2020acoustic,
-    title={Acoustic Scene Classification with Spectrogram Processing Strategies},
-    author={Helin Wang and Yuexian Zou and Dading Chong},
-    year={2020},
-    eprint={2007.03781},
-    archivePrefix={arXiv},
-    primaryClass={cs.SD}
 }
 ```